G1KUMAR-INDIA/DATABASE-TASKS/TASK_21_25th_July_2024/README.md

 Answers:
---SELECT CITY, POPULATION FROM north_american_cities WHERE country = "Canada" --SELECT CITY FROM north_american_cities WHERE COUNTRY = "United States" ORDER BY latitude DESC --SELECT CITY FROM north_american_cities WHERE longitude < -87.629798 ORDER BY longitude;
---SELECT CITY FROM north_american_cities WHERE COUNTRY = "Mexico" ORDER BY POPULATION DESC LIMIT 2;
-SELECT CITY FROM north_american_cities WHERE COUNTRY = "United States" ORDER BY POPULATION DESC LIMIT 2 OFFSET 2;
+--SELECT CITY, POPULATION FROM north_american_cities WHERE country = "Canada" --SELECT CITY FROM north_american_cities WHERE COUNTRY = "United States" ORDER BY latitude DESC --SELECT CITY FROM north_american_cities WHERE longitude < -87.629798 ORDER BY longitude --SELECT CITY FROM north_american_cities WHERE COUNTRY = "Mexico" ORDER BY POPULATION DESC LIMIT 2 SELECT CITY FROM north_american_cities WHERE COUNTRY = "United States" ORDER BY POPULATION DESC LIMIT 2 OFFSET 2

 SQL Lesson 6: Multi-table queries with JOINs
 Exercise 6 — Tasks